intel/trusted-certificate-issuer/README.md

 ## Overview

 <!-- TODO: Review and rephrase this section -->
 Trusted Certificate Service (TCS) is a Kubernetes certificate signing solution that uses the security capabilities provided by the Intel® SGX.
 The signing key is stored and used inside the SGX enclave(s) and is never stored in clear anywhere in the system.
-TCS is implemented as a [cert-manager external issuer](https://cert-manager.io/docs/configuration/external/) by providing support for both cert-manager and kubernetes certificate siging APIs.
+TCS is implemented as a [cert-manager external issuer](https://cert-manager.io/docs/configuration/external/) by providing support for both cert-manager and kubernetes certificate signing APIs.

 ## Getting started